 Designing an Application

-Designing a Database with a CyberTracker Application (Screen Sequence) requires no programming skills.
+Designing a CyberTracker Application requires no programming skills.
 Creating data Elements for each Screen automatically creates a structured database.

-To create an Application, selection of Screen Templates make it easy to link screens together into a Sequence of Screens for the Handheld Computer interface.
+To create a CyberTracker Application, a selection of Screen Templates makes it easy to link screens together into a Sequence of Screens.

 Field Map and GPS GoTo feature for Navigation